A Look At The Many Features To X.Org Server 1.20

-- Atomic mode-setting support within the xf86-video-modesetting DDX driver.
+- Atomic mode-setting for the generic xf86-video-modesetting DDX driver.